kodhandampriyankareddy/assignment2-kodhandam/README.md

 ***
 # Directions from nearest airport to museum
 ## Rankine airport
-1) First take left from the rankine airport and then turn right to novotel.
+1) First take left from the rankine airport and then turn right to novotel.<br>
-2) From there go straight to jamshalpuram x road and cross the round about taking first exit.
+2) From there go straight to jamshalpuram x road and cross the round about taking first exit.<br>
-3)Go straight from spencers take 3rd right to nanakguda.
+3)Go straight from spencers take 3rd right to nanakguda.<br>
-4)From there you see a y junction take the second exit.
+4)From there you see a y junction take the second exit.<br>
 5)Destination to your Museum is reached.
 ***
 ***